 In recent years, the group has performed research related to conjunctival T cells, induction of immune-mediated ocular surface inflammation in animals, the effects of S100 calcium-binding proteins and the regulation of wound healing by molecules such as transglutaminase-2.
 The group is dedicated to the evaluation and use of state-of-the-art technologies in dry eye, such as tear protein biomarkers, non-invasive meibography, tear evaporimetry, and tear eicosanoid lipid analysis by mass spectrometry.
-It is currently very active in various projects with commercial potential, such as the preclinical evaluation of anti-inflammatory drugs and tear stabilizing formulations.
+It is currently very active in various projects with commercial potential, such as the preclinical evaluation of anti-inflammatory drugs and tear stabilising formulations.

-The ocular surface research lab houses cutting edge facilities and equipment, such as centricollation system (Prospect Biosystems), flow cytometry facility (BD), cell impedence tracking device (xCELLigence, Roche), microscopy imaging station and basic laboratory setups, including qPCR machines (Roche), film development and cell culture facilities.
+In addition to the ocular surface clinical trial centre, the ocular surface research lab houses cutting edge facilities and equipment, such as centricollation system (Prospect Biosystems), flow cytometry facility (BD), cell impedence tracking device (xCELLigence, Roche), microscopy imaging station and basic laboratory setups, including qPCR machines (Roche), film development and cell culture facilities.

 Tong L, Seow G, Tan J, Thumboo J. Dry eye practice pointer.
 BMJ.
 2012; 345:e7533.

 Tong L et al. The eye: A window of opportunity in rheumatoid arthritis?
 Nature Reviews Rheumato.2014 Jun 10.doi: 0.1038/nrrheum.2014.85.